-On the other hand, a Maryland dental bridge has thin metal “wings” that attach to the back of those teeth instead.
-The dentist will bond that metal framework from the false tooth to the supporting teeth with a composite resin.
+A Maryland dental bridge has thin metal “wings” that attach to the back of your teeth.
+Your dentist will bond that metal framework from the false tooth to the supporting teeth with a composite resin.
 They will not remove any tooth enamel before placement.

 Like all dental procedures, there are pros and cons to Maryland bridges.
 Here are some of the pros of getting a Maryland bridge:

 The cons of Maryland dental bridges include the following: